 The majority of motor accidents are caused not by driving incompetence, but by someone willfully breaking of the road laws.
 Speed, crossing an intersection on orange, alcohol, exhaustion; retesting has little value in such cases.

 Whilst the elderly do obviously become less competent on the roads, in the main they know not to drive in peak traffic and after nightfall.
 And they drive more slowly.
-Having just insured my new car, it's interesting that the rates have fallen significantly that I am a "bejaarde".
+Having just insured my new car, it is interesting that the rates have fallen significantly that I am a "bejaarde".
 A senior.

 I believe we have to have very good reasons to suspend the elderly driver's license.
 The loss of independence will often be a death sentence.

-With road deaths over the summer holiday period 2018/2019 amounting to 1 612 fatalities in just six weeks, the worst in the world, the carnage on our roads is reckoned to be valued at more than three billion rand, double the market value of one of our largest banks.
+With road deaths over the summer holiday period 2018/2019 amounting to 1 612 fatalities in just six weeks, the worst in the world, the carnage on our roads is reckoned to be valued at more than three billion rand per year, double the market value of one of our largest banks.

 We pay a very heavy price for the gross incompetence of the road traffic inspectorate.
-Good business for Whiplash Chiropractic, but in my experience it's mostly difficult, time-consuming and unsatisfying.
+Good business for Chiropractors, but in my experience it is mostly difficult, time-consuming and unsatisfying.
 You can never cure a patient who has had a serious motor vehicle accident.
 No one can.